 Clearing and Settlement: There is no nominee status and omnibus structures are not available.
 In addition, overdraft facilities are prohibited.
 In January 2023, following a phased transition, stock exchanges, clearing corporations and depositories in the Indian equity market shifted to a T+1 settlement cycle.
-Initial concerns on potential pre-funding, additional operational costs and other settlement risks due to shorter deadlines were addressed during the transition.
-International institutional investors successfully developed workarounds for this transition.
+In March 2024, SEBI introduced a beta version of the T+0 settlement cycle on an optional basis for selected securities.
+Optional instant settlement is expected to be introduced in 2025.
+MSCI is closely monitoring developments in the clearing and settlement process and its implications in the market accessibility and investability of the Indian equity market for international institutional investors.